Warnings for Marinol

 Risk Summary

 For mothers infected with the Human Immunodeficiency Virus (HIV), the Centers for Disease Control and Prevention recommends that HIV-infected mothers not breastfeed their infants to avoid risking postnatal transmission of HIV.
-Because of the potential for HIV transmission (in HIV-negative infants) and serious adverse reactions in a breastfed infant, instruct mothers not to breastfeed if they are receiving MARINOL.
+Because of the potential for HIV transmission (in HIV-negative infants) and serious adverse reactions in a breastfed infant, instruct mothers not to breastfeed if they are receiving MARINOL® (dronabinol capsules, USP).

 For mothers with nausea and vomiting associated with cancer chemotherapy, there are limited data on the presence of dronabinol in human milk, the effects on the breastfed infant, or the effects on milk production.
 The reported effects of inhaled cannabis transferred to the breastfeeding infant have been inconsistent and insufficient to establish causality.
-Because of the possible adverse effects from MARINOL on the breastfeeding infant, advise women with nausea and vomiting associated with cancer chemotherapy not to breastfeed during treatment with MARINOL and for 9 days after the last dose.
+In rat offspring exposed to dronabinol in utero and during lactation, reduced bodyweight was observed during the preweaning (lactation) stage with maternal administration of dronabinol at 2 times and less than the MRHD for patients with AIDS and cancer, respectively.

 Pediatric Use